xaviercrochet/curriculum-mgmt/README.md

 TODO
+- Inteface
   - Change back link behaviour in course & p_module show view
   - Add progress bar while importing graph
+  - Add navigation (Nautilus style) to help navigation through pages
+- Year
+  - Allow to modify years if they are not passed
+  - Allow one of the two parties to tag year as passed
+- Student Program
+  - Proopose optional module if available or if course of those module are chosen
+  - Add mandatory modules
+- Temporality
+  - Add academical Year model
+- Models
   - Add ConstraintSet object (to reduce rendundancy in db)
   - Add PropertyConstraint (to represent property constraints in db)
-- Add navigation (Nautilus style) to help navigation through pages
-- Remove SubModule stuff without breaking things if possible
+- User
+  - Add Admin & Student Role
+  - Add custom view for programs & student_programs (to not allow student to delete courses)
+- Heroku
   - Upload files to Amazon s3
+- Else
   - Add main attribute to Catalog (to specify the one we have to use)
-- Add Time attribute to course, to specify wich semester he's dispensed
-- Add custom view for programs & student_programs (to not allow student to delete courses)
-- Add navigation Menu